Charter of the Harlich Stavemann Stiftung

 For decades, the founder has trained psychological and medical psychotherapists in cognitive and cognitive-behavioural therapy methods.
 In doing so, he feels particularly bound to the aspects of Stoic philosophy which are relevant to psycho-therapy.
 The Foundation’s purpose is to help the further development of these therapy schools and contents through the promotion of research and teaching, and to disseminate their contents.

 Over several decades, the founder has spent time in Samoa.
-With this Foundation, he would like to help the inhabitants of these islands, in particular the inhabitants of the town Vaisala and the District of Asau in Savaii, with health-promoting, social, (school) educational and pedagogic measures and projects, and with measures and projects to prevent accidents and disasters.
+With this Foundation, he would like to help the inhabitants of these islands, in particular the inhabitants of the village Vaisala and the District of Asau in Savaii, with health-promoting, social, (school) educational and pedagogic measures and projects, and with measures and projects to prevent accidents and disasters.
 The primary and predominant objective shall be the promotion of autonomous self-help.

 The Foundation is to be designed for long-term operation, and is to be managed accordingly.